cilliagustin/projectportfolio3/README.md

 This function is triggered whenever a user writes an invalid input.
 When this happens, this function will take that answer as a parameter and print: "Wrong command:" (in red using [colorama](https://pypi.org/project/colorama/)), the wrong input (in yellow), and it will ask the user to enter a valid command.

 #### Reset puzzle function
-This function is activated not only when the user enters "rese"t on the start app function input, but also when the sudoku is solved (more on this later).
+This function is activated not only when the user enters "reset" on the [start app function](#start-app-function) input, but also when the sudoku is solved (more on this later).

 This function loops through all the puzzle and replaces every single value with a zero.